henriklg/dotfiles-windows/README.md

 ## Using Git and the bootstrap script

 You can clone the repository wherever you want, I like to keep it in `~/dev/dotfiles-windows`.
-The bootstrapper script will pull in the latest version (of MS terminal config, Git config, PowerShell profile, and Oh-My-Posh theme/config) and copy the files to the correct folder.
+The bootstrapping script will pull in the latest version (of MS terminal config, Git config, PowerShell profile, and Oh-My-Posh theme/config) and copy the files to the correct folder.

 ```ps
 git clone git@github.com:henriklg/dotfiles-windows.git; cd dotfiles-windows; .\bootstrap.ps1